 Production Team Leader Resume Skills Section

 Although the production field requires specific technical skills, employers look for other skills, called soft skills.
-These are the main types of skills that indicate to your fit as a potential employee who will add value, has adequate knowledge, sufficient experience and will be easy to manage.
+These are the main types of skills that indicate your fit as a potential employee who will add value, has adequate knowledge, sufficient experience, and will be easy to manage.
 Incorporate these into your summary, or profile, and your accomplishment statements.